 In today’s technology-driven world, many organizations depend on at least one mission-critical system.
-For example, Salesforce, as a customer relationship management system (CRM), holds important data about your prospects and customers.
+For example, Salesforce integration, as a customer relationship management system (CRM), holds important data about your prospects and customers.
 Furthermore, it provides reports and dashboards to help you make smarter decisions.
 If that data disappeared tomorrow, it would be a nightmare that no organization wants to think about.

 Salesforce becomes even more essential because of its many tools and built-in integrations.
 For instance, marketing teams can use Salesforce Pardot and Marketing Cloud to manage marketing activities and achieve their goals more quickly.
 These tools work seamlessly with Salesforce from the get-go.